 This one happens to take place in small town Missouri.
 The ‘small’ town is significant because of the way gossip works:

 “Becasue they don’t let you keep a secret in a town like this.”

-Although this is like a 1950s utopia in some ways, there is a lot of poverty in this town and turns out to be an apparent utopia.
+Although this is like a 1950s utopia in some ways, there is a lot of poverty in this town and turns out to be an snail under the leaf setting.
 Richard Peck is making a statement about income inequality when he writes:

 “There’s things they can do now for what Fred had,” [Aunt Fay] said finally.
 “But he didn’t have insurance.”

 The story opens with Molly up a tree.
 She is in semi-hiding up here, melding with nature, and although in reality trees are reliant on each other via their root system, the common understanding of tree symbolism is that they stand ‘tall, proud and alone’, like Molly at the beginning of her character arc.